By Matt Silla, ASA, CFA | Senior Manager – Business Valuation

 Another potential tax advantage that can be realized by the company is receiving tax deductions for interest as well as principal repayments on ESOP loans.

 The size of the company does matter for an ESOP.
 You need to have a reasonable size, workforce, and payroll to be able to support an ESOP.
-Do to administrative cost and anti-abuse rules it would be difficult for business worth less than $2 million with less than 20 employees to be a feasible ESOP.
+Due to administrative cost and anti-abuse rules, it would be difficult for business worth less than $2 million with less than 20 employees to be a feasible ESOP.

 Additional characteristics that make a ESOP candidate include a good history of cash flow, solid successor management teams, debt capacity, relatively low employee turnover and a business that is not overly cyclical.